Slack for software developers

 Snippets are useful.
 They let you share code, configuration files, and log files — essential for letting developers know how the computer executes code and what it has to tell you in the form of logs.

 When you create a snippet, you can select from over 60 different programming languages.
-Go ahead, create and share snippets with your team in a snap!
+Go ahead, create and share snippets with your workspace in a snap!

 Need to share a plain text file?
 Upload the file in Slack and it will automatically convert to a snippet so everyone can read it easily without opening a separate application.